 Right now, we are hand-picking a lot of content and we have a full-time Social Media Host that’s re-tweeting and regramming a lot of user-generated content, but we want to create a system where it’s more democratized and more people can share on a regular basis back to their community.

 Which channels are most successful for Airbnb?
-What are the metrics that drive your evaluation of different channels?
+What are the Analytics that drive your evaluation of different channels?

 This is something that we’re currently looking at and re-evaluating.
 All our social and blog platforms currently do not satisfy our needs as a storytelling or community-driven brand.
 They do, however, work well as an amplification and engagement platform.
 Compared to brand averages on social, we perform far above.
 Instagram is huge for us and what’s really fantastic about our Instagram is it’s all user-generated.
 We see people taking Airbnb photos every single day on Instagram and when we find one we like that we think tells a great story, we ask permission and once we have it, we share on our Instagram account with credit back to the creator.